esenes/Dogleg-analysis/README.md

 reads the files `Prod_<date>.mat`, discard the backup pulses, perform a first analysis and save as output files named `Data_<date>.mat`.
 If `buildExperiment=true` the Data files are merged in `Exp_<expname>.mat`.
-This feature is intended to group a long data acquisition into a single file.
+This feature is intended to group a long data acquisition into a single file. (link to the table on the wikis)

 _The aim of the script is:_
 - select just interlocks discarding the backup pulses